Akutannnn/Chrome-windows-setups/README.md

 -Click "Load unpacked" on the top left
 -Choose the extracted folder and voilà

-(Currently waiting approval to get listed on Chrome Web Store)
+(Currently waiting approval to get listed on Chrome Web Extension Store)